beshu-tech/readonlyrest-docs/kibana.md

 * Credentials are wrong, and the first block does not match
 * The second block is then evaluated, and the request is allowed because of its origin IP

-As you can see, Elasticsearch has no user related information (metadata) to return to Kibana, and the error “problem with the configuration of authentication ” is shown.
+As you can see, Elasticsearch has no user-related information (metadata) to return to Kibana, and the error “problem with the configuration of authentication ” is shown.

 In general, we highly discourage implementing access control using origin IPs alone, users should set up SSL, Basic HTTP auth in their agents in any case, even on localhost.
-The hosts rule would then be an extra protection.
+The `hosts` rule would then be an extra protection.

-If this is not possible for very important reasons, then we would prevent any Kibana originated request to match that rule by using the negated form of the [headers rule](elasticsearch.md#headers).
+If this is not possible for very important reasons, then we would prevent any Kibana-originated request to match that rule by using the negated form of the [headers rule](elasticsearch.md#headers).
 I.e.

 readonlyrest.yml